 Bente Bang has been elected by the Bank's employees and has been a member of the Board of Directors since 2018.
-Ms. Bang is the chairman of Bikubens Personleforening.
-Ms. Bang is also a member of the boards of directors of Danske Kreds Jubilæumsfond and Danske Banks Velfærdsfond af 1993.
+Ms. Bang is the vice chairman of Finansforbundet i Danske Bank and the chairman of Bikubens Personleforening.

+Within the last five years, Ms. Bang has been a member of the boards of directors of Danske Kreds Jubilæumsfond and Danske Banks Velfærdsfond af 1993.